-About the Environment Agency Pension Fund (EAPF)
+About the Environment Agency Pension Fund

-EAPF background
+LGPS background

-With 5.9 million members, the Local Government Pension Scheme (LGPS) is one of the largest public service pension schemes in the UK.
-It is a nationwide pension scheme for people working in local government or working for other types of employer participating in the Scheme.
+With 6.1 million members, the Local Government Pension Scheme (LGPS) is one of the largest public service pension schemes in the UK.
+It is a nationwide pension scheme for people working in local government or working for other types of employers participating in the Scheme.